katharineegan/ocean_exploration_data_tutorial/README.md

 [R](https://www.r-project.org/) is a programming language as part of a free, open source software first developed in 1993.
 R possesses an extensive catalog of statistical and graphical methods.

 #### Why use R?
 R is a fast-growing and popular programming language, and it's used in virutally every industry.
-R is popular in the biological sciences, especially in the field of ecology.
-Additionally, R is free to use and knowing a programming lanuage in general will give you a step up in any career.
+R is popular in the biological sciences, especially in the field of ecology, and it's free to use.
+Also, knowing a programming lanuage in general will give you a step up in any career.
 See this [excellent article on Stack Overflow](https://stackoverflow.blog/2017/10/10/impressive-growth-r/) about the growth of the R programming language.

 #### What is RStudio?
 [RStudio](https://posit.co/), now called Posit, is an integrated development environment (IDE) for R. Its interface is organized so that the user can clearly view graphs, data tables, code, and output all at the same time.
-Here is an image of what RStudio looks like and what each of the panes mean:
+Here is an image of what RStudio looks like and what each pane means:

 ![rstudio_interface](https://user-images.githubusercontent.com/12935901/209712372-51733bc8-79bc-4443-acb9-fff610964f5c.png)